 - Name of the design

-- Description of the design, including the concept, materials and any relevant features (maximum 300 words)
+- A description of the design, including the concept, materials and any relevant features (maximum 300 words)

-- Description explaining what lifestyle the object has been designed for, including details of the target audience and how the design will enhance their lifestyle (maximum 300 words)
+- A description explaining what changing lifestyle the object has been designed for, including details of the target audience, how the design will enhance their lifestyle and what kind of content they could use the product to display (maximum 300 words).

-- Explanation of how to produce the design, how and where to sell it, and a proposed retail price in Euros (maximum 300 words)
+- An explanation of how and where to sell it, and a proposed retail price in Euros (maximum 300 words)

 - A lifestyle image depicting the product in use